 The best advice we can offer is to focus on what you currently have, and what you can realistically do right now to help your customer.

-If you come up with strong solutions for each segment above, your campaign planning and customer communication is already way ahead of the curve, and guaranteed to be heard by the right people.
+If you come up with strong solutions for each segment above, your campaign planning and customer communication are already way ahead of the curve and guaranteed to be heard by the right people.